Crested Duck – Breed Profile & Facts

 – Meat Production

 Although Crested ducks are a mid-sized duck breed, there are still efficient meat producers.
 Unlike heavyweight duck breeds, they don’t produce large quantities of duck meat.
-However, their meat is way healthy and boasts a wide range of nutrients in minerals than most poultry eggs.
+However, their meat is way healthy and boasts a wide range of nutrients and minerals than most poultry eggs.

 Crested duck meat is leaner than the average duck meat.
 The meat contains almost zero fat content, making this breed suitable for people struggling with weight issues.
 The nutrients in Crested duck meat come in large portions.